 Mr. McQueen has worked in the financial services industry since 1993.
-Mr. McQueen is currently President and Executive Managing Director, Innovation Banking at CIBC.
+Mr. McQueen is currently a business executive.
+Prior to that he was President and Executive Managing Director, Innovation Banking at CIBC.
 Prior to that he led Wellington Financial LP's growth from its inception as a \$7 million fund in 2000 to its current \$600 million investment program.